William Adam (malacologist)

-Adam was born as the son of Constance Jeannette Barkhuijsen and the merchant sailor William Adam.
+Adam was born in The Hague, the son of Constance Jeannette Barkhuijsen and the merchant sailor William Adam.
 After his schooling in The Hague he visited Java in 1926-27.
 Upon his return home he studied biology at Utrecht University, obtaining his PhD in 1933 with a dissertation on terrestrial mollusk glands.
 He then took a position at the Museum of Natural Sciences in Brussels, where he climbed the ranks.
 In 1952 he became a Belgian citizen.

 In 1957 Adam became correspondent of the Royal Netherlands Academy of Arts and Sciences.

+Adam died in Brussels on 3 November 1988 at the age of 79.